Dragon Quest VII: Characters

-Aira is a powerful fighter and magic user.
-Although capable of doing both significant physical and significant magical damage, Aira stands in contrast to Melvin, in that her magic skills tend to lag slightly behind her physical statistics.

 Development and release

 Dragon Quest VII was designed by series creator Yuji Horii and directed by Manabu Yamana.
 Shintaro Majima signed on as art director, while series veterans Akira Toriyama and Koichi Sugiyama designed the characters and composed the music respectively.
 The game was officially announced in 1996 and originally expected to be released for the Nintendo 64DD.
 On January 15, 1997, it was announced that development had been moved to the PlayStation.
 By the next day, both stock in Sony and Enix rose significantly in Japan.
 In turn, the move to the PlayStation was described as a "semi-crisis situation" for Nintendo, with Japanese stock analysts and industry observers losing faith in the long-term viability of the Nintendo 64 line.
 Enix cited the larger potential market and lower cost of manufacturing CDs as the reasons for the change of platform.
 By 2000, Dragon Quest VII was predicted to be so successful in Japan that it would "create a 50 billion yen effect on the Japanese economy", said research firm DIHS.
 Dragon Quest VII would go on to be released on August 26, 2000, and sold 4.06 million games in Japan, becoming one of the highest selling games of all time in Japan at the time of its release.

 The game was delayed numerous times before its actual release.
 Work on the game was extended because the development staff wanted to perfect the game due to high expectations from the fans and because the team only consisted of about 35 people.
 Before its release, it was ranked as the most wanted game in Japan and Square, knowing about Dragon Quest VII's release, moved Final Fantasy IX to come out on a later date.
 Horii stated in an interview that the team focused more on puzzle solving than the game's story.
 Being the first game in the series to include 3D graphics, the team was also initially reluctant to include CG movies and cinematics due to letters written to Enix by fans fearing that doing so would change the overall feeling of the series.